emisaacson/EffectFramework/README.md

 Why?
 ----
-This framework is used in HRFI and I thought it might be nice to extract this framework instead of mixing it up with the application code.
+This framework is used in a project I'm working on and I thought it might be nice to extract this framework instead of mixing it up with the application code.

 Glossary
 --------